 Midna:You're just now figuring out where Zant got his power?

-If you find the bridge that goes to Kakariko Gorge, or the missing piece of the Eldin Bridge, but teleport to the wrong place, you may get this gem (among others possible):
+If you find the bridge that goes to Kakariko Gorge, the missing piece of the Eldin Bridge, or the ancient cannon, but teleport to the wrong place, you may get this gem (among others possible):

 Midna: Hey!
 Are you doing that on purpose to make me mad?!
 Are you trying to drive me crazy, bringing me to a place like this?!
 Give me a break!